Thelastpoet/service-marketplace/STRIPE_SETUP.md

 # Stripe Payment Integration Setup Guide

-This guide will help you set up Stripe payment processing for your service marketplace platform.
+This guide will help you set up Stripe payment processing for Shule za Kenya.

 ## Prerequisites